burcakotlu/GLANET/docs/source/tutorial.rst

 ********************************

 There are several parameters that are either required or optional to make GLANET run in Terminal or in Command Prompt.
 Whether a parameter is required or not will be specified as we describe it.
 The order of parameters is not fixed.
 One may set the parameters in any order.
-Some parameters may require some other parameters to be set as preconditions and postconditions, which will also be indicated.
-You can see the preconditions and postconditions of a command as shown in `Command-Line Options`_
+Some parameters may require some other parameters to be set as preconditions, which will also be indicated.
+You can see the preconditions of a parameter as shown in `GLANET Command-Line Parameters`_

 -c
 ^^